Image

 Girls on the Run is a program designed specifically for third to fifth-grade girls, aiming to empower and build their self-confidence through physical activity and teamwork.
 At Kingfield Elementary School, a group of 10 girls are currently participating in the program, with an average yearly enrollment ranging between eight and 12 girls.

-The program’s curriculum is designed to cater to the unique needs of this age group, focusing on building the girls’ “star power” and promoting sense of community and support among participants.
+The program’s curriculum is designed to cater to the unique needs of this age group, focusing on building the girls’ “star power” and promoting a sense of community and support among participants.
 According to Erica Luce, a 2nd-grade teacher at Kingfield Elementary School, the program uses journals to guide girls through a series of activities and exercises that help them develop tools to support their self-confidence.
 The program at Kingfield Elementary School has witnessed significant growth over the years… with participants making notable progress in terms of self-esteem and self-awareness.
 Luce notes that the program’s greatest beauty lies in its ability to bring together girls from different backgrounds, including homeschool students and students from surrounding towns.

-At Kingfield Elementary School, the program is led by, Luce… who adjusts the time allocation and activities to suit the needs of the girls enrolled each year.
-The program focuses on creating positive and supportive environment where girls can build relationships and develop skills that will benefit them throughout their ⁙⁙⁙s.
+At Kingfield Elementary School, the program is led by Luce… who adjusts the time allocation and activities to suit the needs of the girls enrolled each year.
+The program focuses on creating a positive and supportive environment where girls can build relationships and develop skills that will benefit them throughout their ⁙⁙⁙s.
 The impact of the program is evident in the friendships that develop among participants, as Luce notes that seeing these bonds grow has been an awe-inspiring experience.
 The program’s commitment to inclusivity has also allowed girls from different backgrounds to come together and learn from one another.

 For those interested in learning more about Girls on the Run and its benefits, “I would recommend exploring the Lewiston Sun Journal’s coverage of the program,” “which provides valuable insights and information on the organization’s mission and activities.”